What Makes the Price of Roof Cleaning Go Up?

 Very few properties allow cleaning to be completed safely from the ground using long-reach equipment, it's more of a rare case.
 But when this is possible, access is straightforward and costs are lower.

-Homes with extensions, conservatories, or complex roof layouts such as dormer windows can limit access or at the least make it challenging to access.
-On the easy end simply repositioning equipment or on the higher end requiring the next level of access equipment.
+Or on the higher end, requiring the next level of access equipment.
 Think about moving from a mobile scaffold towner on wheels - cheaper.
-Verses needing a cherry picker.
+Verses needing a cherry picker to complete the project.

 For more complex properties like the ones with multiple roof angles, dormers, or double hip roofs, we are then into the area of needing specialist access equipment like a cherry picker.
 This can add costs and increase the overall price of the job.